ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Envelope encryption combines the strength of multiple encryption algorithms to protect your sensitive data in the cloud.
 It works by using a root key to wrap (encrypt) one or more data encryption keys (DEKs).
-The root key is fully manageable and safeguards your wrapped (encrypted) DEKs with encryption algorithms.
+The root key safeguards your wrapped (encrypted) DEKs with encryption algorithms.

 This key wrapping process creates wrapped DEKs that protect them from unauthorized access or exposure.
 Unwrapping a DEK reverses